vmware-archive/postfacto/deployment/helm/README.md

     ```shell script
     helm install postfacto <downloaded-chart.tgz>
     ```
-    If you will be running in an environemtn that doesn't support HTTPS, you will need to turn off the automatic redirect with the `disableSSLRedirect option`
+    If you will be running in an environment that doesn't support HTTPS, you will need to turn off the automatic redirect with the `disableSSLRedirect option`

 1. Create an admin user so you can access the admin console
     ```shell script